 CUB Pipe and Clay Tile Field (SWMU 12): At SWMU 12, the pipes and clay tiles, along with all chromate-contaminated soil and gravel, have previously been removed.
 Contaminated soil was disposed of properly and the surrounding soil was sampled and analyzed.
 On a semi-annual frequency, Fermilab continues to sample monitoring wells installed at this unit.
-All ten monitoring wells at SWMU 12 were sampled during the 2nd quarter of 2017.
 As approved by Illinois EPA in 2017, the five shallow water table wells are no longer required to be monitored.
-Only the four bedrock monitoring wells and the one deep till monitoring well were sampled in 2nd and 4th quarter of 2018.
-In 2018, IEPA approved a work plan for the required installation in 2019 of four new monitoring wells in the deep till zone.
+Four new wells installed during summer 2019 are being sampled quarterly for a period of at least one year to evaluate any seasonal trends.
+Nine monitoring wells at SWMU 12 were sampled during 2019.

-The following table summarizes the 2018 results at SWMU 12 from wells with results above either the Class I or Class II Groundwater Quality Standards.
+The following table summarizes the 2019 results at SWMU 12 from wells with results above either the Class I or Class II Groundwater Quality Standards.

-Glacial deposit well MWD1 produced 2nd and 4th quarter total chloride results of 1010 mg/L and 1020 mg/L, respectively.
+Glacial deposit well MWD1 produced 2nd and 4th quarter total chloride results of 1320 mg/L and 1310 mg/L, respectively.
 The Class II Groundwater Quality Standard is 200 mg/L.

+Glacial Deposit

-Glacial Deposit Monitoring Wells 2Q18 4Q18
+Monitoring Wells 2Q18 4Q18

+Class II

+GW Well Well

+Quality CUBD1 CUBD1

-PARAMETER Class II GW Quality Standard Well CUBD1 MWD1 Well CUBD1 MWD1
+PARAMETER Standard MWD1 MWD1

 INORGANIC (mg/L)

-Chloride, Total 200 1010 1020
+Chloride, Total 200 1320 1310

-Lead, Total 0.1 0.002J UJ
+Lead, Total 0.1 UJ UJ